libsdl-org/sdlwiki/SDL3/SDL12MigrationGuide.md

                                myWidth, myHeight);
 ```

-Which does what you'd expect.
+...which does what you'd expect.
 We use `SDL_TEXTUREACCESS_STATIC`, because we're going to upload our pixels once instead of over and over.
 But a more convenient solution might be:

 ```c
 sdlTexture = SDL_CreateTextureFromSurface(sdlRenderer, mySurface);
 ```

 Use this, and you load your [SDL_Surface](SDL_Surface) as usual, but then at the end you make a texture out of it.
-Once you have an [SDL_Texture](SDL_Texture), you can free the original surface.
+Once you have an [SDL_Texture](SDL_Texture), you can free the original surface with [SDL_DestroySurface](SDL_DestroySurface).

 At this point, your 1.2 game had a bunch of [SDL_Surfaces](SDL_Surface), which it would [SDL_BlitSurface](SDL_BlitSurface)() to the screen surface to compose the final framebuffer, and eventually `SDL_Flip()` to the screen.
 For SDL3, you have a bunch of [SDL_Textures](SDL_Texture), that you will [SDL_RenderTexture](SDL_RenderTexture)() to your Renderer to compose the final framebuffer, and eventually [SDL_RenderPresent](SDL_RenderPresent)() to the screen.
 It's that simple.
 If these textures never need modification, you might find your framerate has just gone through the roof, too.

+Note that, again, no matter what size your window is, you are always blitting to a 640x480 window, as far as you are concerned, since we've turned on Logical Presentation.
+The previous example said "draw this one texture to the entire window," but if you are composing a scene from several textures, it will place and scale them appropriately if you give it coordinates within that logical 640x480 resolution.
+If you aren't scaling, feel free to use the entire window's dimensions!

 #### If your game wants to do both